Get your feed working harder

-The task of learning how to optimise your Google shopping campaigns starts with your Google Shopping feed.
-A Google Shopping feed is just a stream of product data that is sent to Google.
-This data is used to generate ads for products when relevant keywords are searched and the bid is enough for the ad to be displayed.
+Optimising Google Shopping starts with your Google Shopping feed.
+A Google Shopping feed is essentially just a stream of product data that is sent to Google.
+And this data is then used to generate ads for products whenever relevant keywords are searched and the bid is set high enough for an ad to be displayed.

-Optimising the feed is important.
-This involves improving the structure and data quality of the feed so that ads are more relevant, convert better and can be managed effectively on the campaign side.
+Optimising your Google Shopping feed is important, and means improving its structure and data quality so that ads are relevant, convert better, and can be more managed effectively on the campaign side.

-This is all about speaking your customers’ language.
-Through optimisation, you ensure that your feeds are relevant, resulting in greater impressions and lower CPAs.
-When data quality is improved, website traffic and conversion rates also improve.
+This is all with the goal of better speaking your customers’ language.
+An optimised, relevant feed results in greater impressions and lower CPAs.
+And when data quality is improved, website traffic and conversion rates also improve.
 Not only this, but you will be able to optimise your expenditure towards groups of products more successfully.

-In this guide, we are going to take a look at some of the important steps to optimise Google Shopping feed.
+In this guide, we’re going to take a look at some of the important steps to optimise Google Shopping feeds.